ivision-research/inzure/cmd/inzure/README.md

 ## Setup

 This help documentation for authorizing access is requires the Azure CLI.
 If you do not have the Azure CLI, you can read about how to install it [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 If you follow the directions given here exactly you should not run in to issues.
+If you already have an application to authenticate with, you can skip to (Authentication)[Authentication].

 If you intend to use the `add_subscription.py` script, you first need to clear your Azure subscription cache with: